talw98/TEXT-CLASSIFICATION-WITH-BERT/README.md

 # TEXT CLASSIFICATION WITH BERT
-Text Classification using BERT Framework
+Text Classification using BERT Framework.
+This was an assignment of a course I am studying called 'Medical Text Mining', which I have taken in my Master's degree.